 Supported spinning is appealing for several reasons, including portability, control, and ergonomics.
 You can spin supported anywhere you have a surface – such as long car trips or other social functions where sitting prevails!
 But perhaps more important is the control the spinner has over how thick or thin to draft and how much twist enters the yarn.
 No fighting with gravity, or struggling to keep your hands and feet in sync!
 Some people also prefer the ergonomics of supported spinning; for instance, spinners with shoulder problems may find supported spinning causes less irritation than the movements of drop spinning.

-The Peahen blogs about supported spinning (among other topics).
+The Peahen writes about supported spinning (among other topics) on her blog.
 She also teaches class - keep an eye on our calendar for upcoming events!